StudyFrenchSpanish

 The CIEP (Centre international d’études pédagogiques) has designed the exam and is accredited by the French Ministry of Education.

 IRCC has accredited TCF CANADA.
-Also, the Ministry of Inclusion, Francization, and Immigration (MIFI) will accept it as part of an immigration application in the province of Québec from May 1, 2022.
+Also, the Ministry of Inclusion, Francization, and Immigration (MIFI) will accept it as part of an immigration application in the province of Québec starting May 1, 2022.

 TCF Canada test format